MHovenkamp/DECO/README.md

 -   getHeadPos >/</<=/>=/==/!= int
 -   getNeckPos >/</<=/>=/==/!= int
 -   getLastMovementDetected >/</<=/>=/==/!= int
 IMPORTANT: if you change the value of an integer value used in the condition this change will not affect the x used in the condition.
-You can not use getHeadPos > x and then change x in the while loop to shorten or lenghten the loop.
+You can not use getHeadPos > x and then change x in the while loop to shorten or lengthen the loop.

 ### Integers and math
 The code for this robot contains a small amount of possible math.
 You can assign a number to a variable like this:
 ```
 x = 6
 variable = 6
-variarble_number = 6
+variable_number = 6
 ```
 You can add, subtract, divide and multiply with integers.
 You can only change existing integers.
 ```